Skip to main content

 To format a file system, three types of information are required:

-• META-URL: Sets up the metadata engine, typically a URL or the file path of a database.
+• META-URL: Defines the metadata engine, typically a URL or the file path of a database.

 • NAME: The name of the file system.